 - 100,000 auto accidents occur yearly as a direct result of driver sleepiness

 - Untreated OSA results in a 20% reduction in life expectancy!

-Sleep apnea can only be diagnosed by a specially trained physician after a sleep study, or polysomnography, is administered.
+Sleep apnea can only be diagnosed by a specially trained physician after a sleep study is administered.
 Drs.
-Ebrahimian provide an at-home sleep study, utilizing the Watch-PAT200, to screen for sleep apnea.
-The Watch-PAT200 is a small, non-invasive, easy-to-use device that allows patients to find out whether they may have obstructive sleep apnea in the comfort of their own home.
+Ebrahimian provide an at-home sleep study to screen for sleep apnea.
+The home sleep test is a small, non-invasive, easy-to-use device that allows patients to find out whether they may have obstructive sleep apnea in the comfort of their own home.
 Many signs of possible OSA are evident in the mouth in the form of grinding and clenching, acid erosion of enamel, a scalloped tongue, and a high palate, to name a few.
 For this reason, Dr. Max & Dr. Ariana are in a unique position to screen everyone for sleep apnea and make the appropriate referrals if necessary.

 Once a diagnosis of OSA is made, there are a few options available to you.
-These range from CPAP and Oral Appliance Therapy to orthognathic surgery where the jaws are surgically repositioned to open the airway and permanently resolve the sleep apnea.
+These range from CPAP and oral appliance therapy to orthognathic surgery where the jaws are surgically repositioned to open the airway and permanently resolve the sleep apnea.
 Dr. Max and Dr. Ariana are part of a competent team of specialists who manage sleep breathing disorders and will help you make the right decision for you based on your individual needs and goals.
-If you currently suffer from Obstructive Sleep Apnea, or you think you may have a sleep breathing disorder, call us at 831-438-4411 for a consult.
+If you currently suffer from obstructive sleep apnea, or you think you may have a sleep breathing disorder, call us at 831-824-5111 for a consult.